uktrade/update-supply-chain-information/README.md

 The project uses [webpack](https://webpack.js.org/) to build static files, to setup:
 - Install node version 18.x
 - Run `npm install` to install all node modules, including webpack and the govuk-frontend npm package
 - Run `npm run dev` - webpack will then bundle all static files in `assets` and create 'bundles' in `assets/webpack_bundles`.
 When making changes to static files, e.g. updating `application.scss`, webpack will recompile the files when edited and create a new bundle.
+You can quit this process when it's complete if you are not going to be working on things that would need recompiling.

 ### Styles
 The project mainly uses styles from the [govuk-frontend](https://github.com/alphagov/govuk-frontend) npm package.
 Examples of how to use these styles can be found in components on the [GOVUK design system](https://design-system.service.gov.uk/components/).